-This article below in their website under API information shows step-by-step instructions on how to create API keys in Liquid exchange.
+The article below in their website under API information shows step-by-step instructions on creating API keys in Liquid exchange.

 There is no minimum order quantity for trading fiat currency.
-See this page for minimum order sizes on crypto trading pairs.
+Instead, see this page for minimum order sizes on crypto trading pairs.

 If the token or trading pair isn't listed in the article, you can also get this information through their public API.

 The minimum order size is the value next to